nicpenning/Helium-PowDerHound/README.md

 2. Initialize your Elastic Stack (Docker Files Included if you don't have Elasticsearch setup today).
-     Navigate to the root directory for Helium-PowDerHound and run the following from PowerShell 7:
+     In PowerShell 7, navigate to the root directory for Helium-PowDerHound and run:

      `Unblock-File *.ps1; .\Initialize-Elastic_Stack.ps1`